 Keep smoking to the coffeeshops

-Although marijuana is decriminalized in the Netherlands, it’s not illegal, and buying from unauthorised sellers or smoking in public places can be detrimental to Amsterdam and Amsterdammers.
+Although marijuana is decriminalized in the Netherlands, it’s not legal, and buying from unauthorised sellers or smoking in public places can be detrimental to Amsterdam and Amsterdammers.
 You’ll have a better – and safer – time if you keep the smoking to the coffeeshops.

 Respect those living and working in the Red Light District

 The world-famous Red Light District is often seen as a tourism hot-spot, but many people are living and working in this historic neighbourhood.
 Blocking streets and store fronts, making too much noise and photographing or otherwise harassing people working in the windows disrupts people’s way of life.
-Our Red Light District tour will help you to move through this heavily-visited area as quickly as possible, and will give you all the guidelines you need on how to act in Amsterdam’s most famous neighborhood.
+Our Red Light District Tour will help you to move through this heavily-visited area as quickly as possible, and will give you all the guidelines you need on how to act in Amsterdam’s most famous neighborhood.